Have you been diagnosed with a brain tumour? Order your free information pack.

 If a partner feels accused of certain actions or behaviours, it is quite normal to feel attacked and become defensive.
 But, by telling them how you feel, you can help them understand why you’re upset.

-Listen actively: Pay attention to your partner’s perspective and hear their point of view.
+Pay attention to your loved one’s perspective and hear their point of view.

-Allowing your partner space to share their thoughts and feelings will build trust and feelings of mutual support, as well as focussing on communicating what really needs to be said and heard to strengthen couple bonds.
+Allowing your loved one space to share their thoughts and feelings will build trust and feelings of mutual support, as well as focussing on communicating what really needs to be said and heard to strengthen couple bonds.

-Consider professional help: Communication is vital for resolving conflict in a relationship.
-But this can take plenty of practice and patience from both partners.
+Communication is vital for resolving conflict in a relationship.
+But this can take plenty of practice and patience from both parties.

 You don’t need to go through this alone though.
 Professional relationship counselling offers a safe and neutral space to support people experiencing relationship difficulties.